tulasidamarla/aws/README.md

     - An Infrastructure as Code tool compares blueprint with the current system, and calculates the steps to create, update, or delete your cloud infrastructure.
     - Blueprints will help to automate the configuration of infrastructure in the cloud.
     - Automation of infrastructure is possible with CLI, SDK also, but doing so requires to resolve dependencies, make sure to update different versions of infrastructure
+- Creating an AWS account
+  - To create a free account, access the url https://aws.amazon.com from browser, and click the Create a Free Account button and follow the instructions.
+  - Creating Key pair
+    - To access a Linux machine, SSH protocol is used.
+A key pair is required for authentication instead of a password during login.
+    - A key pair consists of a private key and a public key.
+The public key will be uploaded to AWS and injected into the virtual machine.
+    - EC2 dashboard contains various groups like instances, images, elastic block storage, network and security.
+      - Click Key Pairs in the navigation bar under Network & Security and click the create key pair button.
+      - Give a name to the key-pair(say mykey).
+During creation process, pem(mykey.pem) file will be downloaded.
+  - Working with Key pair
+    - For Linux and Mac, change the access rights of mykey.pem with the command `chmod 400 mykey.pem` in the terminal.
+    - For windows, need to generate the public and private keys using puttygen.